Sleep No Moreview site

 call (212) 708-9400 | view map

-Named in honor of the legendary artist, Ludwig Bemelmans, this is a timeless New York watering hole that has drawn socialites, politicians, movie stars and moguls for more than five decades.
-Restored in 2002 by designer Thierry Despont, the bar maintains its Art Deco legacy with chocolate-brown leather banquettes, nickel-trimmed black glass tabletops, a dramatic black granite bar and a 24-karat gold leaf-covered ceiling.
-Featuring the only surviving Bemelmans' commission open to the public, the bar combines wit and coziness in unique New York style at The Carlyle.
+Named in honor of Ludwig Bemelmans, the creator of the classic Madeline children’s books, Bemelmans Bar is a timeless location that continues to attract socialites, politicians, movie stars and moguls with its extensive drink menu and nightly live entertainment.
+The bar maintains its Art Deco legacy with chocolate-brown leather banquettes, nickel-trimmed black glass tabletops, a dramatic black granite bar and a 24-karat gold leaf-covered ceiling.
+Guests are charmed by its distinct New York style and the large-scale murals in the hotel bar, the only surviving Bemelmans' commission open to the public.

 35 East 76th Street, Upper East Side